learningequality/ka-lite-installers/osx/README.md

 ## Notes

-1. The latest OS X version (EL Capitan) is not yet supported.
-1. Please note that this has been tested on Mac OSX 10.10 Yosemite.
+1. Please note that this has been tested on Mac OSX 10.10 Yosemite and Mac OSX 10.11.1 El Capitan.
 It may run on older versions down to Mac OSX Mountain Lion 10.8 but we haven't tested it.
 1. `build.sh` downloads the following

     * KA-Lite repo on `develop` branch, or the specified repo